Contract Design Beyond Hidden-Actions: Introduction

-We complement the former result and show an impossibility result for the class of XOS inspection cost functions (the next class in the complement-free hierarchy \cite{LehmannLN06} see \Cref{sec:model} for a formal definition).
+We complement the former result and show an impossibility result for the class of XOS inspection cost functions (the next class in the complement-free hierarchy \cite{LehmannLN06} see Section~\ref{sec:model} for a formal definition).

-\textbf{Main Result 2 (\Cref{thm:impossibility}):} Finding the best randomized IC inspection scheme for instances with \emph{XOS} inspection cost functions, requires an exponential number of value (or demand) queries.
+\textbf{Main Result 2 (Theorem~\ref{thm:impossibility}):} In the \emph{fully-observable} inspection model, finding the best randomized IC inspection scheme for instances with \emph{XOS} inspection cost functions, requires an exponential number of value (or demand) queries.

 To demonstrate this hardness result, we carefully construct a family of instances with the same values of $A,f,c$, but with different XOS inspection cost functions parameterized by a set $T$.
 For each inspection cost function in the family, we show that the optimal randomized inspection scheme is a solution to a specific form of optimization problem that always admits a unique optimal solution.
 Distinguishing from the inspection cost function what $T$ is, requires an exponential number of value and demand queries.
 Given the knowledge of $T$, one can easily find the unique optimal inspection scheme, and from the unique optimal inspection scheme, one can easily derive the parameter $T$ of the instance.
+We, furthermore, show an stronger inapproximability result for the broader class of subadditive inspection costs:

+\textbf{Main Result 3 (Theorem~\ref{thm:inapproximability}):} In the \emph{fully-observable} inspection model, finding a $\nicefrac{22}{21}$-approximation to the best randomized IC inspection scheme for instances with \emph{subadditive} inspection cost functions, requires an exponential number of value (or demand) queries.

+In Section~\ref{sec:partial-model}, we extend our results in the \textit{partially-observable} inspection model.
+We first show that this model generalizes the (single-agent) model that was considered concurrently and independently in the work\footnote{We note that \citet{FallahJ23} also considered settings with multiple agents which is not captured by our model.} of \citet{FallahJ23}.
+We also show that, in contrast to the \textit{fully-observable} inspection model, deterministic inspection schemes can only be found efficiently for submodular functions (see Theorem~\ref{thm:det-partial-positive}) and not all set functions (see Proposition~\ref{prop:det-partial-negative}).
+In addition, we show that the problem of finding a randomized IC inspection schemes in the \textit{partially-observable} inspection model admits a convexity property, which allows approximating it:

+\textbf{Main Result 4 (Theorem~\ref{thm:insp-partial}):} In the \emph{partially-observable} inspection model, one can efficiently find an additive $\varepsilon$-approximation to the optimal randomized IC inspection scheme for instances with \emph{submodular} inspection cost functions, given value query access to the inspection cost function.